uneelakantareddy/FreshMart/README.md

 THIS PROJECT IS CREATED WITH THE yarn create react-app frehsmart.

-* If you are using the npm you can run this application by removing the node_modules and yarn.lock and then by running the npm command
+* If you are using the npm you can run this application by removing the node_modules and yarn.lock and then by running the npm install command

 *The intial login page is authenticated with the use UserName & password